webix-hub/docs/data/datatable/editing.md

 Generally, to set the action on which editors will be opened you should use the api/link/ui.datatable_editaction_config.md property.

 ###Default actions
 By default, editors are opened on a single click.
-To make opening editors occured on a double click, you should set api/link/ui.datatable_editaction_config.md to *dblclick* as in:
+To make opening editors occurred on a double click, you should set api/link/ui.datatable_editaction_config.md to *dblclick* as in:

 {{snippet
 Opening editors on a double click